How To Calculate Maximum Heart Rate (Without Going All Out To Measure It!)

 The formula that describes the trend line for maximum heart rate based on age is 211 – (0.64 x age).

-Although the researchers found the HUNT Max HR formula to be more accurate than 220 – age or other common formulas to calculate maximum heart rate, the margin of error is still about 10.8 beats per minute.
+Although the researchers found the HUNT Max HR formula to be more accurate than the 220-age or other standard formulas for calculating maximum heart rate, the margin of error is still approximately 10.8 beats per minute.

 That said, the HUNT formula for max HR is said to be better for active men and women than for sedentary individuals.